Wednesday, August 21, 2013

 A view from the early 1990s, looking east toward College Main.

 Besides the UtoteM, the tenant history has been a little hard to tell: at one point, the three tenants renumbered.
-In the early 1980s, there was The Varsity Shop (a), Aggieland Washateria (b), and UtoteM (c), and in 1988, there was The Varsity Shop (a), Burger Boy (b), and "The Deli Shop" (c).
-At some point, however, the space that was UtoteM ended up becoming B, Burger Boy was in C, and B was Advanced Tutoring Services (in the early 1990s).
+In the early 1980s, there was The Varsity Shop (a), Aggieland Washateria (b), and UtoteM (c), and in 1988, there was The Varsity Shop (a), Burger Boy (b), and "The Deli Shop"1(c).
+At some point, however, it appears that Burger Boy moved into the main tenant space with B was Advanced Tutoring Services (in the early 1990s, also owned by Burger Boy's ownership).
 In the mid-1970s, Planned Parenthood even maintained an office here (before their location at 303 College Main) in the era of UtoteM and Varsity Shop.
-Advanced Tutoring Services (ATS) was owned by the owners of Burger Boy, who might've sub-divided suite B. Additionally, in the mid-1980s (1983/1984 range), there was also Chanello's Pizza, which may have predated the spot where Burger Boy was.
+Additionally, in the mid-1980s (1983/1984 range), there was also Chanello's Pizza, which may have predated the spot where Burger Boy was.

-The Varsity Shop, which survived from the 1970s to the 1990s.
+The Varsity Shop, the most stable tenant here, which survived from the mid-1970s to the 1990s.
 This ad is from the 1970s.

 As for the rest of the building, it was flattened in late 1997 or early 1998 for the Northgate Promenade.